About The Hazels - the UK Space Skills Awards

 Our Vision

-To inspire and nurture others to enjoy adventure in the space industry while shaping a positive future by attracting diverse talent from across the UK.
+To inspire and nurture others to enjoy adventure in the space industry while shaping a positive future by attracting, inspiring and nurturing diverse talent from across the UK.’

 Our Mission